 Ensure your child retains contact with the extended family.
-I receive six to seven phone calls a week, from a family wanting to take Kayla here, there and everywhere.
+I receive at least five phone calls a week from family wanting to take Kayla here, there and everywhere.
 It’s hard to please everyone especially when your child has two families.
 And organising weekends, Christmas, Easter and everything else in between can be a nightmare but you need to find a balance.

 It has taken me over two years to understand and accept I am co-parenting.
 I have learnt so much about myself on my journey.
 I’ve many strengths and weaknesses.
 I am not perfect and I can only learn from my mistakes.
 Co-parenting doesn’t work for everyone, but unless you try, unless both parents give it their heart and soul, it will never work.